 would negate the beneficial aspects of the free market.
 Therefore, the

-rates should not be tied to what providers pay to government plans
+rates should not be tied to what providers pay to government plans since

 these rates are set by the government.
 Tying the rate to these plans